"The world's greatest classic

 As is the Classic Albums Live tradition, following intermission, the show takes a "Greatest Hits" Live approach — offering additional fan favorites from the particular group's catalogue.
 This night's second-half featured a mini set from the 1979 multi platinum-selling album The Wall, including "Young Lust" (w/ "Collect call to Mr. Floyd from Mrs. Floyd" back-up vocal), "Mother" (w/ roaring crowd sing-along) and the show-stopping "Comfortably Numb."
 Also included in the second-half was 1975's Wish You Were Here and 1971's (twenty-three-minute) encore, "Echoes."

 A Classic Albums Live performance is an all 'round, rip roarin' rock show.
 And possessing state-of-the-art sight and sound production, this event looked as spectacular as it sounded.
-In sum, an amazing concert experience and a heckuva lot of fun!
+In sum, it was an amazing concert experience and a heckuva lot of fun!

 Author Christopher Long's latest book,